Frequently Asked Questions For Accepted Nurse Anesthesiology Residents

 Why do we need the Apex anesthesia access?

-Apex is the gold standard that all schools use to prepare their RRNA’s for the national exam.
+Apex is the gold standard that all schools use to prepare their NAR’s for the national exam.
 So YES.
 You need it!
 Apex will help you prepare for most of your classes you will be taking at National.

-Why do we need the Butterfly IQ+?
+Why do we need the Butterfly IQ3?

-Additionally, the BFIQ+ is utilized in multiple courses and has an educational portion of the online subscription where images and videos can be uploaded, saved and accessed by faculty.
+Additionally, the BFIQ3 is utilized in multiple courses and has an educational portion of the online subscription where images and videos can be uploaded, saved and accessed by faculty.
 We will have assignments and bonus points based on this functionality.

 What can I expect regarding the rigor of the program?